Doing business in Anguilla

 Length of protection.
 A patent is protected for 20 years from the date of filing or in accordance with the UK or EP patent being extended.
 Patents are non-renewable.
 However, in order to maintain the patent or application, a prescribed annual fee is payable to the Registrar one year after the filing date application.
 A grace period of six months is given for late payment of the prescribed annual fee on payment of the prescribed surcharge.
 However, if the annual fee is not paid, the patent application is deemed to have been withdrawn or the patent will lapse.

 Definition and legal requirements.
 Any person, other than the registered proprietor, wishing to use a registered trade mark, in relation to any goods or services for which it has been registered, requires the agreement of the registered proprietor.

 The registered proprietor has the right to file court proceedings against any person who infringes the trade mark by using it without his agreement, or who performs acts which make it likely that infringement will occur.
-The right extends to the use of a sign similar to the registered trade mark and use in relation to goods and services similar to those for which the trade mark has been registered, where confusion may arise.
+The right extends to the use of a sign similar to the registered trade mark and use in relation to goods and services similar to those for which the trade mark has been registered.

 The rights do not extend to acts in respect of articles which have been put on the market in Anguilla by the registered owner or with his consent.

 Protection.
 Trade marks are registered in Anguilla under the Trade Marks Act (RSA, Ch.T30).
 The Act makes provision for registration in Anguilla of trade marks that have already been registered in the United Kingdom.
 In order to effect registration, the following must be submitted:

 The original or a certified copy of the Certificate of the Comptroller-General relating to the UK registration.

 If satisfied as to the validity of the application, the Registrar will issue a certificate of registration and the applicant has the same rights and privileges in the use of the trade mark as would be conferred on him by UK law.